enterprisemodules/connect/doc/nutshell.md

 ##Commenting

 Just like in Ruby and Puppet, you can comment your code using `#`.
-The `#` can start at the beginning of a line, to make the whole line a comment, or you can append the `#` to some statements to comment this line of code.
+The `#` can start at the beginning of a line, to make the whole line a comment.
+You can also append the `#` to some statements to comment this line of code.

 ```
 #